How to make Cannabis Clones Easily

 Step 1 – Prepare everything you will need

-Once you’ve cut the branch off you’ll have to act quickly, so it’s definitely a good thing to have everything prepared before you get started.
-Lets go over what you need
+When you’ve cut the branch from your plant you’re going to have to act quickly, so it’s definitely a good thing to have everything prepared before you get started.
+Lets go over what you need to clone your strain

 - A pair of sterilized scissors

-This is pretty self-explanatory, you’re going to want to cut the branch in order to place it into the rock-wool.
+This is pretty self-explanatory, you’re going to want to cut the branch and than place it quickly into water.

-There are some things you must be careful for thought!
+Here are a couple things you should be careful for: